Table Mountain, South Africa

 Frame on Cape Town's Waterfront frames the Table Mountain that serves as the backdrop to the city.

-Cape Town dockworker rests on a ship, with the cloud tablecloth draped over Table Mountain in the background.
+Cape Town dockworker rests on top of a ship, with the cloud tablecloth set over Table Mountain in the background.

 table lights